 The Company has various operating leases primarily for computer equipment and buildings.
-Rent expense amounted to \$8.0 million, \$8.6 million, and \$8.5 million in fiscal years ended October 2, 2009, October 3, 2008, and September 28, 2007, respectively.
-Purchase options may be exercised, at fair market value, at various times for some of these leases.
+Rent expense amounted to \$7.6 million, \$8.0 million, and \$8.6 million in fiscal years ended October 1, 2010, October 2, 2009, and October 3, 2008, respectively.
 Future minimum payments under these non-cancelable leases are as follows (in thousands):